Antifolate

-Antifolates are a class of antimetabolite medications that antagonise (that is, block) the actions of folic acid (vitamin B_{9}).
+Antifolates, also known as antifols, are a class of antimetabolite medications that antagonise (that is, block) the actions of folic acid (vitamin B_{9}).
 Folic acid's primary function in the body is as a cofactor to various methyltransferases involved in serine, methionine, thymidine and purine biosynthesis.
 Consequently, antifolates inhibit cell division, DNA/RNA synthesis and repair and protein synthesis.
 Some such as proguanil, pyrimethamine and trimethoprim selectively inhibit folate's actions in microbial organisms such as bacteria, protozoa and fungi.
-The majority of antifolates work by inhibiting dihydrofolate reductase (DHFR).
+The majority of antifolates work by inhibiting dihydrofolate reductase (DHFR), i.e. are dihydrofolate reductase inhibitors.